Keyboard shortcuts

 Since it’s hard to remember the opcodes by their bit-patterns, we can assign abstract symbols to opcodes matching their operations by name.
 This way, we can create Assembly language from the Machine Language.
 In the previous Machine Language example above, 00110101 (means load the binary 0101), we can define the symbol LOAD referring to 0011 as a higher level abstraction so that 00110101 can be written as LOAD 0101.

-The utility program that translates the Assembly language to Machine Language is called Assembler.
+The utility program that translates the Assembly language to Machine Language is called an Assembler.

 Compiler